Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ---
 ## Usage

-A form control used when there are more than 2 options and may require a user to select 1 option.
+A form control allows the user to enter text into a UI.

 ### Sizing & spacing